-For better intuition, we start by analyzing a simplistic balancing scheme, denoted SINGLE, that is associated with 2 parameters h and p.
-This scheme only uses a single uniformly-distributed hash function H. Each element is stored in bucket H(x) if it has less than h elements.
+We start by analyzing a simplistic balancing scheme, denoted SINGLE, that is associated with 2 parameters h and p.
+This scheme only uses a single uniformly-distributed hash function H. Each element is stored in bucket $H\left(x\right)$ if it has less than h elements.
 In case there are exactly h elements, the element is stored in the bucket with probability p and in the overflow list with probability 1-p.
 Otherwise, the element is stored in the overflow list.